cjohansson/emacs-parser-generator/README.md

 ## Lexical Analysis

 We use a regular-language based lexical analyzer that can be implemented by a finite-state-machine (FSM).
-Set lexical analysis function by setting variable `parser-generator-lex-analyzer--function`.
-Optionally set reset function by setting variable `parser-generator-lex-analyzer--reset-function`.
-The lexical analysis is indexed on variable `parser-generator-lex-analyzer--index`.
-All parsers expect a list of tokens as response from lexical-analysis.
+Read more [here](docs/Lexical-Analysis.md).

 ### Peek next look-ahead